 Transforming your favorite comfort foods into a healthy meal can often be as easy as adding some extra veggies!
 The high fat content in much of our traditional American fare serves as the perfect medium for hiding those veggies you might be acquiring a taste for.
-Whether you’ve already made the change to a creation-based diet or you’re easing your way into healthy eating, here are a few examples of some easy way to boost your intake of whole foods and health-promoting nutrients:
+Whether you’ve already made the change to a nature-based diet or you’re easing your way into healthy eating, here are a few examples of some easy way to boost your intake of whole foods and health-promoting nutrients:

 Load your quesadilla up with salsa.
 Cheese is a great source of protein, calcium, and healthy fat, and corn tortillas are gluten-free and a good carbohydrate in moderation.
 An easy way to take this food to the next level is to top it with as much of your favorite salsa as you can.
 Salsa is loaded with tomatoes, onions, and healthy spices.
 If you put enough salsa on your quesadilla you can even get several servings of vegetables out of it!